There is so much to contemplate when it comes to running your home.

 4. Excessive Noise

-Other noises like squealing, jolting, clinking, or banging could be signs of a mechanical issue.
+Other noises like squealing, jolting, clinking, or banging could be signs of a mechanical problem.
 It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 5. Temperature and Comfort Issues

 If you are having to constantly bump up the heating system to keep things in the house comfy, that should be a major sign that it’s time to re-evaluate your furnace.
-There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating unit, give some thought to your thermostat.
+There are several items that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating unit, give some attention to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the thermostat.
 Common complaints when the humidity is too low are dry air, sore throats, and chapped skin.
-Incorrect humidity can even negatively impact wooden floors and furniture.
+Low humidity can even negatively impact wooden floors and furniture.
 Today’s best heating equipment helps to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the heating system.

 7. Air Quality Issues